-Section 2.5 Strategic Priority: Climate Change
+Strategic Priority: Climate Change

-Climate Change priority: Transform to a low carbon transport system that supports emission reductions aligned with national commitments, while improving safety and inclusive access.
+Climate Change priority: Transforming to a low carbon transport system that supports emissions reductions aligned with national commitments, while improving safety and inclusive access.

-^{69.} Investment decisions will support the rapid transition to a low carbon transport system, taking account of the ICCC target recommended to Cabinet until emissions budgets are released in 2021, and contribute to a resilient transport sector that reduces harmful emissions, taking account of the emissions reduction target recommended to Cabinet until emissions budgets are released in 2021.
+^{67.} Investment decisions will support the rapid transition to a low carbon transport system, and contribute to a resilient transport sector that reduces harmful emissions, giving effect to the emissions reduction target the Climate Change Commission recommended to Cabinet until emissions budgets are released in 2021.